Who, What? More about the Blog

 It’s no secret that behind every great audiobook, there’s a fabulous narrator.
 AudioFile’s editors take you behind the scenes and into the homes—and recording booths—of some of our favorite narrators to hear their takes on the audiobooks they’re recording.
 Find new narrator videos each Saturday, and discover your next great listen!

-If you’re a fan of mystery and suspense audiobooks, then your first stop should be Jen Forbus’s “Solve” column here on the blog.
-Jen is an audiobook reviewer, photographer, and founder of the book blog Jen’s Book Thoughts.
+If you’re a fan of mystery and suspense audiobooks, then your first stop should be our “Solve” column here on the blog.
+Ellen Quint is an audiobook reviewer, mystery writer, and Audies judge and is currently the program chair of Sisters in Crime-NY.

 Caitlin Augusta is a librarian from Connecticut, and she’s been reviewing audiobooks for AudioFile since 2006.
 She’s also been a judge for the Audie Awards since 2009.
 She is a longtime Jane Austen fan and romance reader who loves the variety of memorable characters, talented narrators, and happy endings found in romance audio.